Nimi77/scissor/README.md

 **QR Code Generation**

 Automatically generate a QR code for each shortened URL.
-Users can download the QR code image directly from the platform for use in marketing materials.
+Users can download the QR code image directly from the platform for use in marketing.

 **Analytics**

-Track the performance of your URLs by monitoring click data.
-This feature helps you understand your audience better and optimize your campaigns.
+Track the performance of each URLs by monitoring click data.

 ## Tool Highlights